top of page

 An accurate-as-possible representation of a justifiable belief

-An agreed-upon socially constructed interpretation of a given phenomenon that "works" even though it may not match a scientifically tested fact, e.g., causes of illness and its remedy*
+An socially agreed-upon interpretation of a given phenomenon that "works," even though it may not derive from a scientifically tested fact, e.g., causes of illness and their remedies**

 Epistemology is developmental

-Children usually trust their parents as a reliable source of information about the world.
-It doesn't take long though before a preschooler is exposed to broad new worlds of information through television or the internet, and they start to compare what they "know" with what others propose is true.
+Children usually trust their parents as reliable sources of information about the world.
+It doesn't take long though before a preschooler is exposed to broad new worlds of information through school, television or the internet, and they start to compare their base knowledge with these new sources, and must cope with discrepancies they find.

-What causes a child to question their parents' proposition that every year on the night of December 24th, a supernatural being bestows gifts upon all the world's children based on their behavior?
+What causes a child to question their parents' proposition that every year on the night of December 24th, a jolly old supernatural being bestows gifts upon all the world's children based on each child's behavior?
 Simple.
-They start using their acquired knowledge to analyze the "truth" they thought was justified.
+They start using their acquired knowledge to analyze the "truth" they thought was justified until the questions come.
 Bad kids still get presents?
 How does Santa get in the house?
 How did he wrap the presents in the very same paper that mom has in the closet?
 Flying reindeer?
-The sheer number of children in the world?
+Our teacher said there were billions of people in the world- that seems like an impossible number of children to visit in one night.

 It's epistemology in action.
-It may not be conscious in terms of metacognition (thinking about thinking), but the process shows how we test facts by comparison, contrast, critical thinking and logic.
+It may not be conscious metacognition (thinking about thinking), but the process shows how we test facts by comparison, contrast, critical thinking and logic.
 When something "doesn't make sense," our brains are actively doing epistemology.

 Epistemology and Faith

 Faith always has an object.
 Without some kind of raw material to start with, the act of believing is meaningless.
-Religious believers think of their raw material as revelation from a God or gods that know things.
-From where do Christians get their foundational knowledge about their system of belief?
+Religious believers think of their object or raw material starting off as revelation from a God or gods to certain people whose experiences are eventually written down.
 One model points to three or four different domains popularized by the protestant denomination we call Methodism.
 Scholar Albert C. Outler named the model the "Wesleyan Quadrilateral" using principles emphasized by Methodism's founder, John Wesley.
 The four points of the square are:

 • Scripture